By Keith Whitcomb Jr. Staff Writer, Feb 11, 2020

 At the rate it’s going, Vermont will not meet its solar energy goals by 2025, according to an updated report.

 The Solar Pathways Report is an update to the Vermont Solar Market Pathways report, which came out in December 2016.
 The original report was funded by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy by an award given to Vermont Energy Investment Corporation (VEIC).
-Norwich Solar Technologies, a solar development company based in White River Junction, funded the updated report, which drew data from the Department of Public Service, Public Utility Commission, ISO-New England, and Renewable Energy Vermont.
+Norwich Solar, a solar development company based in White River Junction, funded the updated report, which drew data from the Department of Public Service, Public Utility Commission, ISO-New England, and Renewable Energy Vermont.

 The report’s lead author, David Hill, of Energy Futures Group, said in an interview Monday that the solar industry has shown, both nationally and at the state level, that it can grow.
 It can also grow fast enough to meet Vermont’s renewable energy goals, which call for 20% of the state’s power needs to be met with solar energy by 2025.